Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Guarantee of Recovery Under Unbounded Random Noise

 \subsection{Analysis of SOMPT Under Unbounded Noise}

 In this subsection, we discuss the performance of SOMPT in Algorithm \ref{alg_SOMP_stop} when $\bN$ is unbounded noise.
-First of all, the following theorem shows the lower bound of the SRP for SOMPT. \begin{Theorem} Given the signal model in \eqref{obOMP} and $\mu < 1/(2L-1)$ with $\mu$ being mutual coherence of $\bPhi$, if $\bN$ satisfies $\text{Pr}(\| \bN \|_2 \le x) = F_{N}(x) $ and the threshold value is set to
+The procedure is very similar to that of SOMPS, and we present only the main results while simplifying the proofs and discussions.
+First of all, the following theorem shows the lower bound of the SRP. \begin{Theorem} Given the signal model in \eqref{obOMP} and $\mu < 1/(2L-1)$ with $\mu$ being mutual coherence of $\bPhi$, if $\bN$ satisfies $\Pr(\| \bN \|_2 \le x) = F_{N}(x) $ and the threshold value is set to

 the SRP of Algorithm \ref{alg_SOMP_stop} is lower bounded by